dialogic-godot/dialogic/README.md

 ## Changelog
 v0.7 - WIP
+ - New plugin tab icon
+ - Added settings to toolbar
+ - Removed legacy files
+ - Theme tab
+   - Added some dialog settings and customization of the basic components of the in-game dialog node.
  - Characters tab
    - Added context menu
    - Moved the Remove Character button to a context menu